Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 Changing the timezone for the NCNs can also be done at this time.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.

-***Note:*** This procedure can only be done before the PIT node is rebuilt to become a normal master node.
+***Note:*** This procedure can must be done before management nodes are deployed for the first time.

 ### Set the root password and add ssh keys to the NCN images